Academic Advisor -

 Student Support Services Courses (SSS)

 Students who excel in subjects may apply to become Peer Tutors.
 This position provides students with the opportunity to explore their interests, connect with others, practice workplace skills, and enjoy the additional benefits of increasing their understanding of a subject.
-Contact the Tutoring Coordinator at (651) 603-6216 for more information.
+Additional information on becoming a tutoring is available at library.csp.edu/tutoring.

 Service-learning at Concordia University is defined as an experiential approach to teaching and learning that intentionally combines meaningful community or public service with an academic application, development of civic responsibility and personal growth.
 Service-learning opportunities are ones that are mutually beneficial.
 Service-learning opportunities can be either curricular – that is, tied to a class – or co-curricular, and these opportunities may involve direct service, indirect service, advocacy, or research.
-In addition to several course offerings, the Community Action, Leadership and Learning (CALL) Center also offers a variety of other opportunities for students to engage, including (but not limited to) student club involvement, National Hunger and Homelessness Awareness Week, service trips over winter and spring breaks, and tutoring/ mentoring at after-school programs.
-For more information, contact the Service Learning Director at (651) 641-8236 or check out the website at the CALL Center website.
+In addition to several course offerings, the Center for Student Engagement also offers a variety of other opportunities for students to engage, including (but not limited to) student club involvement, National Hunger and Homelessness Awareness Week, and service trips over winter and spring breaks.
+For more information, contact the CSE Director at (651) 641-8236 or check out the website at the CSE website.

-University Ministry at Concordia University, Saint Paul, also known as CSP Ministry, is to provide a Christ-centered, team-based, approach to ministry that supports the spiritual formation of a diverse student population within the context of the Christian Gospel found in the Scriptures.
-We commit to being a relational presence across the university, walking with students of all kinds during their Concordia experience.
+University Ministry at Concordia University, Saint Paul, also known as CSP Ministry, seeks to provide a Christ-centered, team-based, approach to ministry that supports the spiritual formation of a diverse student population within the context of the Christian Gospel found in the Scriptures.
+We commit to being a relational presence across the university, walking with students of every kind during their Concordia experience.
 CSP Ministry serves the spiritual needs of the Concordia community with prayer support, discipleship, encouragement, and devotional and relational opportunities.

 - Morning Chapel